Del Valle, Texas: Circuit of the Americas

 Circuit of the Americas (COTA) is a unidirectional, grade 1 FIA specification 3.427-mile (5.515 km) motor racing facility located in Elroy, on the southeastern periphery of Del Valle limits, in Central Texas.
 COTA plays host to the Formula One United States Grand Prix.
 The circuit also hosts the Grand Prix of the Americas, a round of the Road Racing World Championship, commonly known as MotoGP and NASCAR's Texas Grand Prix.
 It previously hosted the Australian V8 Supercars series, the FIA World Endurance Championship, the American Le Mans Series, and the Rolex Sports Car Series in 2013 as well as the IMSA WeatherTech SportsCar Championship.

+On September 12, 1998, two semifinals games of the 1998 USISL D-3 Pro League occurred at the Del Valle Stadium.
+The championship games were also held there.
+The 2019 San Antonio FC season held a match in Del Valle on March 30, 2019.
+Its 2019 U.S. Open Cup was held on May 29.
+The 2021 San Antonio FC season held two matches on July 31 and September 7, 2021, at Bold Stadium.
+The 2021 Austin Bold FC season held a game at Bold Stadium on September 7.
+On June 18, 2023, Garbage & Noel Gallagher's High Flying Birds: Live in Concert performed at GIA.

+The rock band Kiss performed here on September 29, 2021, as part of their End of the Road World Tour.

 Austin360 Amphitheater

 The Austin360 Amphitheater, winner of Pollstar’s “Best New Major Concert Venue” award for 2013, is an open-air amphitheater situated within Circuit of The Americas’ 1,500-acre sports and entertainment complex and has room for up to 14,000 guests.
+On July 23, 2016, alternative rock bands Brand New and Modest Mouse performed there.